 In a world that seems to encourage discontentment, we strive to work harder, make more money, own a bigger home, drive a fancier car, and be who we think people want us to be - all in an effort to find contentment.

 Warren Barnett, a 2015 National Philanthropy Day Volunteer of the Year recipient, spoke of how people do a lot to make money and buy things but, in the end, even though some have tried, you cannot take it with you.

 The young woman who thought she was dying did not begin to think about her possessions and her love for things.
-She thought of the loved ones in her life and wondered if they had any idea how much she loved them.
+She thought of her loved ones and wondered if they had any idea how much she loved them.

-Do you have five friends in your life who have carried you through difficulties and celebrated with you on the mountaintop?
+- Do you have five friends who have carried you through life's difficulties and celebrated with you on the mountaintop?
 When was the last time you thanked them?

-What about family?
-It has been said that you can choose your friends, but you can’t choose your family.
+- What about family?
+Maybe you've heard that you can choose your friends, but you can’t choose your family.
 If your family has been there for you consistently, have you expressed your appreciation?
 For those whose families evoke negative memories, is there any positive outcome from being part of that family?
 Did you break a cycle of addiction or become passionate about something in life?
 If so, have you told them?

-Are you employed?
+- Are you employed?
 Even if it isn’t your dream job, any job is a blessing.
-It is easier to find work when you have work, and any money coming in these days is worth celebrating.
+It is easier to find work when you have work, and any money coming in is worth celebrating.

-Perhaps there are some seemingly awful things that happened in the past year that actually turned out better than you anticipated, and a word of gratitude is in order.
+Perhaps some seemingly awful things happened in the past year that actually turned out better than you anticipated.
+If so, a word of gratitude may be in order.

 It is easy to coast through our normal routines and focus on the negative.
-Saying thank you through a note, a phone call or a personal visit could make a huge difference in someone’s life.
+Saying thank you through a note, phone call or personal visit can make a huge difference in someone’s life.
 It may make a difference in your own life, too.